 Files, various sizes, grits, and cuts.
 Amazon.
 Also found at jewelry and metalsmithing suppliers.

 Casting – broom, cuttlefish, water, rock salt, and sand for example.
 There are many examples on YouTube.

 Fusing Scrap.
 Have a little scrap silver?
 Fuse it with silver, copper, brass, or bronze for some interesting textures.
 Heat it from underneath for best results.
-I also cover this process in the Soldering Intensive video.
+I also cover this process in the Soldering and Fusing Silver video (above).

 Keum Boo.
 (Similar to fusing and plating).
 There’s a book: Keum Boo on Silver by Celie Fago.
 Cool Tools carries this book.
 Don’t buy it on Amazon – completely overpriced!
 24k Gold Leaf on Amazon (I am surprised at this price!)
 They say it is real 24K – I have not used this brand for Keum Boo.
 There are 15 sheets.
 Rio Grande carries 23k gold leaf (25 sheets) and they cost 64.00 as of 4/17/21.

 Granulation – Hide Glue on Amazon.
 You can find granules at jewelry supply stores.
 The hide glue is mixed with water and used as an adherent for the granules.